rosbit/duktape-bridge/README.md

 methods of using API of Duktape.

-This package is intended to implement a wrapper called duk-bridge in C, and on top of the C bridge, wrappers in Go and Java implemented.
+This package is intended to implement a wrapper called duk-bridge in C, and on top of the C bridge, wrappers in Go and Java are implemented.
 All of the bridge wrappers provide very common functions just like Eval(), CallFunc(), RegisterGoFunc().
-Without any Duktape knowledge, you can embed Duktape to your application.
+So even without any Duktape knowledge, one can embed Duktape to an application.

-What's more, Go functions registered to be called in JS are common Go function.
+What's more, Go functions registered to be called in JS are common Go functions.
-You write the Go logic, the Go bridge will convert arguments of JavaScript code according to your Go function, call your Go function, convert the result of your Go function to it in JavaScript.
+Given a logic function written in Go, the Go bridge will convert arguments of JavaScript code to those of Go function, call the Go function and convert the result from Go function to JavaScript function.

-The Go bridge also supports making your Go package to a Duktape JavaScript module.
-So what you can do is just write `var mod = require('your_module')`, your Go package is imported.
+The Go bridge can also make your Go package to a Duktape JavaScript module.
+So what you can do is just writing `var mod = require('your_module')`, your Go package is ready to be called by JS.

 ### Usage